DrYerzinia/cusub_documentation/source/cusub_sim.rst

 if you have any issues or questions be sure to post within the slack or attend the next software meeting.

 System Packages
 ###############

 Will contain a list of system packages as well as links to package specific documentation.
 Including external site links, hand written package pages and synthesized pages based on code comments.

 ROS Topic Interface
 ###################

-Will contain a list of topics typically created by this meta package, their namespace conventinons as well as their basic uses.
+Will contain a list of topics typically created by this meta-package, the namespace conventions and basic uses.

 Known Issues
 ############

-Will contain information about known issues with this package and common methods for resolving them.
+Will contain information about known issues with running this meta-package and common methods for resolving them.